- Context of Alaska’s recycling difficulties

 Do you recycle?
 What do you recycle?
 Is it easy to recycle where you live?
 I am curious.

-Share with your friends that recycling in Alaska is a challenge via twitter.
+Share with your friends that Do you know why recycling is a challenge in Alaska? #Alaska #recycle Click To Tweet

 Get a subscription to High Latitude Style so you won’t miss a post.